 One of the world’s most powerful agents comes from the oil of copaiba trees—trees native to the Amazon rainforest that […]

 When it comes to the best-known essential oils around the world, tea tree oil ranks toward the top of the […]

 In Germany, the use of sage is approved for mild gastrointestinal issues as well as for treating excessive sweating.
 One study found that using a dry leaf extract or product infused with sage reduced sweating by as much as 50 percent.

 Safety and Precautions

 Because of its potency, it is important to be careful in sage essential oil use.
 The oil has been classified by the CDC as an oral toxin due to the amount of the terpene thujone.
 This means it should not be ingested directly.
 Sage should not be used for a prolonged period of time.
-It can result in increased heart rate or mental confusion.
 Therefore, it is best to only use sage in recommended amounts no greater than two weeks.

 Like many other essential oils, it is not recommended that sage is used if pregnant or nursing.

 Individuals suffering from high blood pressure, seizures, or epilepsy are asked to consult with a medical professional before using sage.7